-- Provide an education in English Literature and Language that is of the highest quality involving the provision of challenging reading, writing and oracy tasks to further the confidence and understanding of our whole range of students.
-This will take into account students age, gender, ethnicity, capability, additional learning needs, and those who speak English as an additional language. - Encourage students to learn to analyse and interpret, to comprehend and communicate, to question and appreciate, and, in-so-doing, develop a better sense of themselves and their place in the world. - Ensure a stimulating learning environment which challenges and encourages students with their differing needs, interests and aspirations, to develop their curiosity and enthusiasm in literature and literacy skills. - Expose our students to a diverse range of challenging and increasingly mature texts, which constitute a cross-section of the literary canon and provide a flavour of both the contemporary and the traditional.
-We firmly believe that no text should be considered too difficult as, whilst the material covered in class will be tailored to its learners, it is the way texts are presented that ultimately dictates accessibility.
+- Provide an education in English Literature and Language that is of the highest quality involving the provision of • as an additional language. - Encourage pupils to learn to analyse and interpret, to comprehend and communicate, to question and appreciate, and, ٠ in-so-doing, develop a better sense of themselves and their place in the world. - Ensure a stimulating learning environment which challenges and encourages pupils with their differing needs, interests ٠ and aspirations, to develop their curiosity and enthusiasm in literature and literacy skills. - Expose our pupils to a diverse range of challenging and increasingly mature texts, which constitute a cross-section of • should be considered too difficult as, whilst the material covered in class will be tailored to its learners, it is the way texts are presented that ultimately dictates accessibility.